 Using Rails (Rack) deployment health checks

-Deployment health checks allow you to define simple automated tests to confirm whether your Rails (or Rack) application has been successfully deployed, and to mark a deployment as “failed” if any of these checks do not pass.
+Custom health checks allow you to define simple tests (in YAML format) to confirm whether your Rails (or Rack) application has been successfully deployed, and to mark a deployment as “failed” if any of these checks do not pass.

 This can help to catch deployments that don’t throw any errors, but are problematic for other reasons (such as issues at the code or database level).
 This is particularly useful for serial or rolling deployment strategies to ensure that bad code doesn’t bring your entire application down.

-Health checks are defined in your application’s manifest file.
-Checks have the following options:
+Custom health checks are defined in your application’s manifest file.
+Health checks have the following options:

 rails/rack: configuration: health: protocol: 'http' host: 'localhost' port: 80 endpoint: '/' accept: ["200", "300-399"] timeout: 30

 The values above are the default values and are all optional.
 Any options that are excluded will simply use the defaults above.
 You can see a complete list of supported options in our detailed manifest guide.

 To simply use all these defaults with no changes, you can set: